mefranklin6/microservice-apc-pdu/README.md

 ### Get all outlets

+GET `/state/alloutlets`

 Returns all outlets delimited by pipes `|`

 ## Note to maintainers

-This microservice requires built-in echo handling, at least for telnet.
+This microservice requires built-in echo handling, at least for Telnet.
 At the time of development, the devices tested did not seem to care that we sent "DON'T ECHO" at the IAC stage; Even though they reply "WON'T ECHO", they still send echo.
-It was deemed more reliable to just ignore all IAC and process reads with IAC default values.
+It was deemed more reliable to just ignore all IAC negotiation and process reads with IAC default values.